jphruska/Ardeidae/Molecular_rate_variation/molecular_rate_variation_readme.md

 ## Two-cluster (Takezaki) tests in LINTRE

 1. Code for prepping alignment and tree files for LINTRE is included in 02_LINTRE.R.
-This also includes the one-liner of code to run LINTRE once the input file has been generated.
-Also includes code to generate Figure 5 of the manuscript.
+This also includes the one-liner of code to run LINTRE once the input file has been generated and code to generate Figure 5 of the manuscript.